Resilient-Labs/carousel-bootcamp2019a-week05/README.md

   - (1 to 5 no 3) I completed the challenge
   - (1 to 5 no 3) I feel good about my code
   - Anything specific on which you want feedback!

+  I completed the challenge: 5
+I feel good about my code: 5
+site needs a bit of styling, but feel over all good abot project ...

 Example:
 ```